spsquared/SPARK_Future-Engineers_2023/README.md

 ## **Programming Language**

 All our code is in python (except the SPARK Control Panel and SPARK Randomizer, those are HTML/JS/CSS applications used for development).
-We use *add list*.
+We use the following packages: ***add list***.

 The **entire** `Program` directory must be uploaded in order for the program to run.
 Make sure the directory in `path` in `/Program/IO/io.py` is set correctly (you can use any existing directory with a `lock.txt`, but the uploaded folder is recommended)